 7.0 Nomination of Committee Members

 7.1 Nominations for members of the Committee shall be called for at least 28 days before an Annual General Meeting.
 Each candidate shall be proposed and seconded in writing by Members and the completed nomination delivered to the Secretary.
 Nominations shall close at 5pm on the fifth day before the Annual General Meeting.
 [See also rule 21.4(b)] All retiring members of the Committee shall be eligible for re-election.

+(a) Where possible, Officer positions should be filled by existing committee members to maintain memory of the committee.
+Only where no existing committee members stand for election to an Officer position, shall a non-committee member be eligible to stand.
+This requirement may be overridden by a 75% majority vote by members at AGM.

 7.2 If the position of any Officer becomes vacant between Annual General Meetings, the Committee may appoint another Committee Member to fill that vacancy until the next Annual General Meeting.